eliyaoo32/reactive-synthesis-bfss/README.md

 while Unk is not empty:
      z = Unk.pop()      /* Pop variable by some heuristc */
-     if z dependent on Unk + Dependencies:
+     if z is dependent on (Unk ∪ Dependencies):
         Dependents.add(z)
     else:
         Dependencies.add(z)